TagoreNandan/Bankai/README.md

 ## Design Decisions

-**WebSocket over SSE or polling.** SSE is one-directional and polling introduces artificial latency.
+**WebSocket over SSE or polling*-** SSE is one-directional and polling introduces artificial latency.
 WebSocket is bidirectional — the same connection that receives telemetry could send commands back to the drone in a production system.

-**No REST endpoints.** All data flows through the typed WebSocket protocol.
+**No REST endpoints*-** All data flows through the typed WebSocket protocol.
 This keeps the communication model simple and mirrors how protocols like MAVLink operate in real UAV systems.

-**Server-owned state.** The simulation runs from server startup, not from client connection.
+**Server-owned stat*-** The simulation runs from server startup, not from client connection.
 This means the mission progresses whether or not anyone is watching — the same way a real drone operates independently of ground observers.

-**Zustand for the rolling buffer.** React state triggers full re-renders.
+**Zustand for the rolling buffe*-** React state triggers full re-renders.
 Zustand lets each chart subscribe only to its own metric slice, so the altitude chart re-renders when altitude updates, not when RSSI does.

-**Continuous looping missions.** When a mission cycle completes, the simulation restarts and the charts continue accumulating data rather than resetting.
+**Continuous looping missions*-** When a mission cycle completes, the simulation restarts and the charts continue accumulating data rather than resetting.
 The graphs show repeated mission profiles over time — useful for spotting drift or degradation across cycles.

 ---